Eagle Nebula

 We know that throughout the universe there are numerous formations of stars, galaxies and nebulae.
 One of these is called eagle nebula and is quite well known.
 It is located 6500 light years from our planet and is within the Sarpens constellation.
 It has unique features.

-Therefore, we are going to dedicate this article to tell you everything you need to know about the Eagle Nebula, its characteristics, origin and much more.
+Therefore, we are going to dedicate this article to telling you everything you need to know about the Eagle Nebula, its characteristics, origin and more.

 Discovery of the Eagle Nebula